Founder & Lead Editor

 Width Profile: Technically listed as "Standard," the Alphacross 5 offers a generous, wider fit, particularly in the toe box.
 It allows for "plenty of wiggle room," which is a blessing for long days on the trail when your feet start to swell.
 However, if you have truly narrow feet, you might find it too roomy, leading to stability issues inside the shoe.

-The Heel Slip Issue: Here is a nuance you need to know about.
-The lacing system—standard flat laces, not the Quicklace system found on many high-end Salomons (unless you get the GTX)—has received mixed reviews regarding lockdown.
-Some users report heel slippage because the eyelets are narrow and hard to cinch down tight.
-This means on steep descents or technical rock scrambling, your foot might slide forward or lift at the heel.
+The Heel Slip Issue: Here’s the nuance.
+The lacing system (standard flat laces, not Quicklace unless you get the GTX) gets mixed reviews for lockdown.
+Some users report heel slippage because the eyelets are narrow and hard to cinch down tightly.
+On steep descents or technical scrambling, that can mean the foot slides forward or lifts at the heel.

 Break-in: Zero.
 Zilch.
 Nada.
 The consensus is that these are ready to rock from minute one.